FlexMeasures/flexmeasures/documentation/index.rst

 * Forecasting of expected measurements
 * Scheduling flexible actions with custom optimization

 For more on FlexMeasures services, read :ref:`services`.
+Or head right over to :ref:`getting_started`.

 Using FlexMeasures benefits operators as well as asset owners,